 Employment Outlook and Salary Info

 Hotel managers can be employed in conference centers, resorts, motels and a variety of hotels.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of lodging managers is expected to see an 8% increase from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment of lodging managers is expected to see a 1% increase from 2018-2028 (www.bls.gov).
 This outlook was attributed to the fact that, although tourism and travel are expected to increase, new hotels are trending toward offering fewer services that require oversight.
 In addition, some hotel chains are choosing to have a single manager be in charge of several properties in an area.
-In 2015, the BLS reported that lodging managers earned a median annual salary of $49,720.
+In 2018, the BLS reported that lodging managers earned a median annual salary of $53,390.

 Continuing Education Information